 NYC considers plan to turn island of graves into city park

-New York City officials are considering a plan to turn an island where the poor and homeless have been buried for 150 years into a park.
+New York City officials are considering a plan to turn an island where poor and homeless people have been buried for 150 years into a park.

 The New York Times reports that Parks Department director of government relations Matt Drury said the department will support the transfer if the city curtails burials there.

-The island off the coast of the Bronx is now managed by the city's Department of Correction.
+The island off the Bronx is now managed by the city's Department of Correction.
 Roughly 1,100 unclaimed bodies are buried there each year in graves dug by jail inmates.

-About one million people have been buried on Hart Island since 1869.
+About a million people have been buried on Hart Island since 1869.

 Comments